robojeb/ibis/posts/03_cleanup_on_pid_one.md

 * Break our code into some modules
 * Remove panicking calls like `unwrap()` and properly handle errors
 * Clean up our `main()` function
+* Add a function for if something goes horribly wrong
 * Figure out how to properly terminate the system
+* Adding some documentation comments to our functions and data

 [Full code for this post here](#)